GRC Is Not a Document.

 The BlackFlag Advisory GRC assessment is designed for Australian organisations that need an independent, evidence-based view of their security posture — and the documentation to prove it.

-This includes organisations preparing for ISO 27001 certification or renewal, organisations responding to a client or government tender that requires evidence of cyber maturity, organisations that have experienced a security incident and need an independent baseline before remediation, and organisations whose Board has been asked about cyber risk and cannot currently answer with evidence.
+This includes organisations preparing for ISO 27001 certification or renewal, organisations responding to a client or government tender that requires evidence of cyber maturity, organisations that have experienced a security incident and need an independent baseline, and organisations whose Board has been asked about cyber risk and cannot currently answer with evidence.

 It is also the right starting point for organisations that have never had an independent assessment — and want to understand what is actually visible about them before someone with less benign intent does the same exercise.